-Of course, both are preserved red meats that can be stored for long periods of time and remain delicious (and safe to eat).
+Of course, both are preserved red meats that can be stored for long periods and remain delicious (and safe to eat).
 They also have huge fan bases worldwide.
 There the similarities end.

 Biltong will often use a little salt in the blend, but beef jerky is packed with it, and there’s often added sugar in the recipe too.

-For many brands, that sugar is a big issue- with very little fibre to offset the quick carb fix, it means you’re chomping on a snack that looks protein-heavy and healthy but is actually packed with empty, unsatisfying carbs that will help pack on pounds at your waist.
+For many brands, that sugar is a big issue- with very little fiber to offset the quick carb fix, it means you’re munching on a snack that looks protein-heavy and healthy but is packed with empty, unsatisfying carbs that will help pack on pounds at your waist.

-A difference between biltong and beef jerky you likely didn’t consider, however, is that the beef for jerky is pre-cooked before being preserved.
+A difference between Biltong and beef jerky you likely didn’t consider is that the beef for jerky is pre-cooked before being preserved.
 Biltong is slowly dehydrated from the original raw meat without applying heat.

-This is why you will find ‘moist’ biltongs that are still very soft and why all biltongs (even crispy varieties) have a richer texture and flavour profile than jerky.
+This is why you will find ‘moist’ biltongs that are still very soft and why all biltongs (even crispy varieties) have a richer texture and flavor profile than jerky.

-Ingredients, texture, and flavour: the key biltong vs. jerky differences
+Ingredients, texture, and flavor: the key Biltong vs. jerky differences

-You’ll find everything from a dry, crunchy “breadstick” known as a stokkie to tender, soft pieces.
-Biltong retains a lingering meat flavour that jerky doesn’t, as it’s typically overpowered by heating and the nature of jerky flavours.
+You’ll find everything from a dry, crunchy “breadstick” known as a stokkie to tender, delicate pieces.
+Biltong retains a lingering meat flavor that jerky doesn’t, as it’s typically overpowered by heating and the nature of jerky flavors.

-That said, if you like strongly flavoured meats, jerky has a stronger impact than biltong, which often has a more subtle flavour profile.
+That said, if you like strongly flavored meats, jerky has a stronger impact than Biltong, which often has a more subtle flavor profile.

-From the meat’s succulence to the subtle, delicate flavour profile, the unique way this dried meat is made gives the palate a punch that’s hard to match with even the best beef jerky.
+From the meat’s juiciness to the subtle, delicate flavor profile, the unique way this dried meat is made gives the palate a punch that’s hard to match with even the best beef jerky.
 After all, that’s why we love it!